Vineet14/Merging_Annotations/README.md

     This was done to only incorporate miso annotations for splicing analysis that were represented in modern upto-date hg19 annotations.

-Extract the files in the "input_files.tar.gz".
+Extract the files in the "input_files.tar.xz".
 On extraction the "input_files" directory should contain: all_miso.gtf, overlapping_genes.gtf, removed_overlapped_ensembl.gtf,